colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-6.md

 ## Intro

 First of all, great job following along with this series!
-You have completed the first 50% of this tutorial so far!
+You've completed the first 50% of this tutorial so far!

-In the [previous blog post](@/blog/making-four-in-a-row-part-5.md), reorganised the project in preparation for work on front-end of the game.
+In the [previous blog post](@/blog/making-four-in-a-row-part-5.md), you reorganised the project in preparation for work on the front-end of the game.
 This is the post where the work starts.

-Here's your goal at the end of this tutorial:
+Here's your expected outcome at the end of this tutorial:

 ![A four-in-a-row game where the yellow player has won with a diagonal win](https://ik.imagekit.io/mune/tr:w-320,h-480/four-in-a-row-win.png)